Conservative data-driven finite element framework: Introduction

-If the material dataset contains noisy material datapoints, the solution of the data-driven approach is not unique and the result can vary depending on the initial field values when using the same material dataset~\citep{kirchdoerfer2017data}, the solution can be perturbed and the analysis repeated to quantify the non-uniqueness that indicates the uncertainty in the results.
-This allows for the quantification of uncertainty in the results, akin to Markov chain Monte Carlo simulations, which obtain the standard deviation of the results.
-Since this requires repeating the simulation multiple times, and search through the material dataset happens at every integration point, the adaptive refinement is needed to reduce the number of integration points for a given accuracy, which allows for the uncertainty quantification to be performed in a reasonable time frame.
+If the material dataset contains noisy data, the solution of the data-driven approach is not unique and the result can vary depending on the initial field values even when using the same material dataset~\citep{kirchdoerfer2017data}.
+In such a case, the solution can be perturbed and the analysis repeated to quantify the non-uniqueness of the result.
+This allows for the quantification of uncertainty, akin to Markov chain Monte Carlo simulations, which provide the average and the standard deviation of the results, informing about parts of the material dataset that are missing points or are noisy.
+Since this approach requires repeating the simulation multiple times, and the search through the material dataset happens at every integration point, performing the adaptive refinement beforehand is essential, permitting to reduce the number of integration points for a given accuracy and allowing the uncertainty quantification to be computed in an acceptable time frame.

-All of the numerical analysis in this work has been performed using specifically developed data-driven module~\citep{kulikova_datadriven_repository} in an open-source finite element software MoFEM~\citep{mofemJoss2020}.
+The data-driven framework developed in this paper focuses on nonlinear heat transfer through porous media, such as graphite used in nuclear reactors~\citep{matsuo_effect_1980} or fibrous and foamed insulating materials used in thermal insulation~\citep{larkin_heat_1959}.
+When dealing with porous media, radiation through the pores might have a significant impact on the thermal conductivity relative to the temperature of the body~\citep{larkin_heat_1959}.
+Therefore, the constitutive relationship for porous materials is classically expressed by the Fourier's law where the dependence of thermal conductivity on temperature introduces nonlinearity to the system.
+To take this into account, in the considered application of the data-driven framework, we utilised a synthetic dataset which includes heat flux, gradient of temperature and the temperature.